ZichenFrankFu/Backside_of_the_Moon/README.md

 We took out the angle model to optimize the engine performance.
 Instead, we used the low poly Oto as a replacement.

+*Oto Chasing Mechanism*
+It stops when the player's looking at it, moving faster when the player shows the back.

 *The Start Scene*

 ![horror_door](https://github.com/user-attachments/assets/b275bcaa-ab0a-4a2f-8f6a-37e9f51a6973)